 Jetpack contains multiple features that you can choose from depending on your requirements.
 Highlights include Uptime Monitoring to know when your site goes offline, CDN to serve your websites assets faster, Related Post for increased engagement, Publicize for automatically publishing your posts to social networks, and Stats to see how many people are visiting your posts and pages.

 The Post Types Order plugin makes it easy for you to reorder your posts.
 You can override your websites previous method of ordering whether it be by date, title, menu etc. It’s easy to use drag and drop system allows you to re-order your entries for any post type on your website.

 This plugin allows you to duplicate any previous post or page making it easier for you to create the next one without having to refill or copy/paste all the things you want to reuse.
 This can be handy for when you are creating a series of posts or for when you simply don’t want to start from scratch each time you create something new.

 Relevanssi replaces the standard WordPress search with a more dynamic search engine.
 There are lots of features and configurable options to tweak the search to how you want it.
 Results are sorted in order of relevance, not by date.
 It can match partial words if complete words don’t match.
 It creates custom excerpts with the search term highlighted and it also searches comments, tags, categories and custom fields.
 This results in better presentation to help your visitors find what they’re actually looking for.

 15. Google Analytics by MonsterInsights

-Here are some additional plugins that have helped me throughout the years, I love them and I wouldn’t feel right if I didn’t at least give them a shout out.
+Here are some additional plugins that have helped me throughout the years, they’ve been great and I wouldn’t feel right if I didn’t at least give them a shout out.